MLopez-Ibanez/irace/README.md

 #### Is irace minimizing or maximizing the output of my algorithm? ####

-By default, irace considers that the value returned by `hook-run` (or by `hook-evaluate`, if used) should be *minimized*.
+By default, irace considers that the value returned by `target-runner` (or by `targetEvaluator`, if used) should be *minimized*.
 In case of a maximization problem, one can simply multiply the value by -1 before returning it to irace.
-This is done, for example, when maximizing the hypervolume (see the last lines in `$IRACE_HOME/examples/hypervolume/hook-evaluate`).
+This is done, for example, when maximizing the hypervolume (see the last lines in `$IRACE_HOME/examples/hypervolume/target-evaluator`).

 #### Is it possible to configure a MATLAB algorithm with irace?  ####

 Definitely.
 There are two main ways to achieve this:

-1. Edit the hook-run script to call MATLAB in a non-interactive way.
+1. Edit the target-runner script to call MATLAB in a non-interactive way.
 See the MATLAB documentation, or the following links:<br>
    <http://stackoverflow.com/questions/1518072/suppress-start-message-of-matlab/><br>
    <http://stackoverflow.com/questions/4611195/how-to-call-matlab-from-command-line-and-print-to-stdout-before-exiting>

-    You would need to pass the parameter received by hook-run to your MATLAB
+    You would need to pass the parameter received by target-runner to your MATLAB
     script:
     <http://www.mathworks.nl/support/solutions/en/data/1-1BS5S/?solution=1-1BS5S>
+    There is a minimal example in `$IRACE_HOME/examples/matlab/`.

 2. Call MATLAB code directly from R using the [R.matlab package](http://cran.r-project.org/package=R.matlab).
-This is a better option if you are experienced in R. Define hookRun as an R function instead of a path to a script.
+This is a better option if you are experienced in R. Define targetRunner as an R function instead of a path to a script.
 The function should call your MATLAB code with appropriate parameters.